 Pet dander is another cause of respiratory issues and allergies during the warmer months.
 So, you are encouraged to groom your pet on a consistent basis.
 Dander that is allowed to float around and land on the floor has a negative impact on your home’s indoor air quality.
 Plus, your pet may be dragging pollen into your home.
 Giving him a good brushing after he has played outside can shake off the pollen.

-To get an indoor air quality assessment, contact us at C & C Heating & Air Conditioning and schedule an appointment in Roseville.
+To get an indoor air quality assessment, contact us at C & C Heating and Air Conditioning and schedule an appointment in Roseville.
 Additionally, we offer duct cleaning as well as maintenance plans, repairs and emergency services for both heating and cooling equipment.

 company icon